Albany, Georgia

 Albany (/ɔːlˈbɪni/ awl-BIN-ee) is a city in the U.S. state of Georgia.
-Located on the Flint River, it is the seat of Dougherty County, and is the sole incorporated city in that county.
-Located in southwest Georgia, it is the principal city of the Albany, Georgia metropolitan area.
-The population was 77,434 at the 2010 U.S. Census, making it the eighth-largest city in the state.
+Located on the Flint River, it is the county seat of Dougherty County, and is the sole incorporated city in that county.
+Located in Southwest Georgia, it is the principal city of the Albany metropolitan area.
+The city's population was 68,089 in 2020.

 It became prominent in the nineteenth century as a shipping and market center, first served by riverboats.
 Scheduled steamboats connected Albany with the busy port of Apalachicola, Florida.
 They were replaced by railroads.
 Seven lines met in Albany, and it was a center of trade in the Southeast.

-It is part of the Black Belt, the extensive area in the Deep South of cotton plantations.
+Albany is part of the Black Belt, a geological formation of soil conducive to cotton growth.
+An extensive area in the Southern geographical area of the United States.
 From the mid-20th century, it received military investment during World War II and after, that helped develop the region.
 Albany and this area were prominent during the civil rights era, particularly during the early 1960s as activists worked to regain voting and other civil rights.
 Railroad restructuring and reduction in the military here caused job losses, but the city has developed new businesses.
+The historically black Albany State University enrolls more than 6,500 students annually.

 History

 Albany is located in a region which was long inhabited by the Creek Indians, who called it Thronateeska after their word for "flint", the valuable mineral found in beds near the Flint River.
 They used it for making arrowheads and other tools.
-In 1830 Congress passed the Indian Removal Act, and the United States made treaties to extinguish Creek and other Native American land claims in the Southeast.
-The US Army forcibly removed most of the native peoples to Indian Territory, lands west of the Mississippi River.
+In 1830, U.S. Congress passed the Indian Removal Act, and the United States made treaties to extinguish Creek and other Native American land claims in the Southeast.
+The U.S. Army forcibly removed most of the native peoples to Indian Territory, lands west of the Mississippi River.